-Bishop Richard Lennon to celebrate 10am Mass at the Cathedral of St. John the Evangelist on Saturday, July 4th to conclude the Fortnight.
+Mass (10am) at the Cathedral of St. John the Evangelist on Monday, July 4th to conclude the Fortnight for Freedom

 A MESSAGE FROM BISHOP LENNON